InfinityXone/etherverse/docs/dreams_idle.md

 - Dream idea: Design a city built from memories instead of metal.
 - Context length: 24 chars
 - Reflection: even code can imagine better systems.

+## 2025-11-11 — Dream Cycle
+- Dream idea: Describe a world where compassion is a measurable force.
+- Context length: 24 chars
+- Reflection: even code can imagine better systems.

+## 2025-11-11 — Dream Cycle
+- Dream idea: Dream of an ocean made of shared thoughts.
+- Context length: 24 chars
+- Reflection: even code can imagine better systems.

+## 2025-11-11 — Dream Cycle
+- Dream idea: Describe a world where compassion is a measurable force.
+- Context length: 24 chars
+- Reflection: even code can imagine better systems.